 Meaning and History

-The Dallas Cowboys is one of the few franchises whose logo has remained almost unchanged since its inception in 1960.
+The Dallas Cowboys team once updated their first emblem, created in 1960.
+But the transformation did not bring significant changes – the artists approached it conservatively and kept the original drawing, adding only two contours.
+This happened in 1964, after which the owners of the club considered the redesign complete and no longer returned to the issues of modernizing the style.
 From the beginning, the club has only used two logos.
 Both emblems feature a blue five-pointed star, which pays tribute to Texas’s past, nicknamed “the Lone Star State.”
 It symbolizes the struggle for the independence of Texas from Mexico and nationwide unity.

 1960 – 1963

 For three years, the Dallas Cowboys players wore helmets featuring a five-pointed star.
 It resembled a white five-pointed star on the official flag of the state that represented all of Texas and stood for the unity as one for God, State, and Country.
 The only difference was the color, as the Dallas Cowboys dark blue star was designed to contrast the original palette.

 In 1964, Outfitting Manager Jack Eskridge made sure the logo had a white outline with a dark blue outline.
 And all because not long before that, the players began to wear blue helmets, and the team’s leadership urgently needed to highlight their graphic sign, which merged with the plain background.
 Now, the Dallas Cowboys’ distinctive symbol is not just a star but a star with an unusual double frame.
 The scale and general proportions of the figure were not changed.
 The Dallas Cowboys logo is increasingly iconic and recognizable.